FadedJayden/Table_Sort/README.md

 Sorts array `x`, will exclude non numeric datatypes, use [Deep Sort](https://github.com/FadedJayden/Table_Sort/blob/main/README.md#deepsortx) to include arrays.
 Only takes in 1 parameter.
 No changes will be made to `x` within the module.
+Skips `nil`, won't be added into returned list regardless of `IncludeNonSorted`.

 #### `:DeepSort(x)`
 Sorts array `x` along with nested arrays.